-The Land Use and Sustainable Development Law Clinic (Land Use Clinic) provides legal services to local governments, landowners, and non-profit organizations to develop land conservation strategies and practices.
+The Land Use and Sustainable Development Law Clinic (Land Use Clinic) provides legal and planning services to conserve land and water, supports local land use planning, and offers educational opportunities for law students and citizens of West Virginia.
 The Land Use Clinic aims to:

 Identify and conserve sensitive land

 The Land Use Clinic collaborates with the West Virginia Land Trust, other land trusts and non-profits, and local governments to identify appropriate properties for conservation.
 The Land Use Clinic then assists with the legal services necessary to place voluntary conservation easements upon or otherwise protect the subject properties.
 Such legal services include, but are not limited to, title examinations, advising landowners and land trusts, drafting conservations easements, negotiating with mineral owners and lessees, and drafting surface use agreements.

 The Land Use Clinic provides technical assistance to local government officials, planners, and other land use decision-makers to encourage sustainable development in appropriate areas of the community.
 For example, the Land Use Clinic works with several communities to draft comprehensive land use plans and ordinances, per the requirements of the West Virginia Code.
 The Land Use Clinic also provides training on how to address dilapidated buildings, developing within a floodplain, and promoting recreational areas.